epccs/RPUno/KNL/README.md

 # Flow Sensor

-ICP1 is available through the [Capture][../Capture] commands.
-The differance in capture counts (between valve start and stop time) is held as the flow data for each zone and its value is can be reported with the /flow? command.
+ICP1 is available to the solenoid control but the [Capture] commands do not fit in memory.
+The differance in capture counts (between valve start and stop time) is held as the flow data for each zone and its value is can be reported with the [Solenoid] /flow? command.

+[Capture]: ../Capture
+[Solenoid]: ../Solenoid

 # Firmware Upload